Charles Burson

 Before joining the White House, Charles Burson held a variety of public and private roles.
 From 1970 until 1988, he worked in private practice as a lawyer.
 During this time he sought public office on two occasions.
 He was elected a delegate to the Tennessee Constitutional Convention of 1977, and in 1978 he lost a race for Shelby County Commissioner to Republican Ed Williams (politician).
 While practicing law, Burson served as president of the Tennessee Board of Law Examiners.
 In 1988 he was appointed the Tennessee Attorney General by the Tennessee Supreme Court.
 In this capacity, Burson served on a number of public legal bodies.
 He was a member of the Tennessee Trade Commission, and of the Commission on the Future of the Judicial System.
 While Attorney General, Burson served from 1994 to 1995 as president of the National Association of Attorneys General.
 He also represented the state several times before the Supreme Court of the United States.
 One notable case he argued was Burson v.
 Freeman, which established a state's ability to regulate electioneering at polling sites on election day.

 After his time in the White House, Burson served as Executive Vice President and General Counsel to the global agribusiness corporation Monsanto.
 After retiring from Monsanto, he served of counsel to the St. Louis law firm Bryan Cave.
-He lectured at Washington University Law School part-time beginning in 2007 conducting a seminar on the legacy of Bush v.
+He lectured at Washington University School of Law part-time beginning in 2007 conducting a seminar on the legacy of Bush v.
 Gore.
 He became a full-time faculty member and the law school’s first senior professor of practice in 2009 and continued in that position through 2013.
 During this period, he taught corporations while continuing to conduct his seminar.
 In 2013, he began to pursue photojournalism.
 His most recent body of work centers on the Presidential Campaign of 2016.

-He is married to artist Bunny Burson and has two daughters, Clare and Kate.
+He is married to artist Bunny Burson and has two daughters.
 He presently resides in St. Louis, Missouri.